mkgold/manifold-docs/contents/authors/rights.md

 ### Fees
 Unless otherwise agreed upon, you are responsible for paying all permissions fees.

-### Additional Resources
-For more information regarding the use of copyrighted materials, as well as interpretations of fair use and information in the public domain, see the [Univeristy of Chicago's permission guidelines for authors](http://www.press.uchicago.edu/Misc/Chicago/copy_and_perms.pdf), the [Cornell Copyright Information Center site](http://copyright.cornell.edu/resources/publicdomain.cfm), and the [Association of American University Presses’ permission FAQ](http://www.aaupnet.org/images/stories/documents/aauppermfaqs.pdf).

 ## Securing and Submitting Permissions
 ## Permission Requests